Independent public reference library

 Summary

 Chronological age tracks time, while biological age estimates functional state.
 Biological age measures can reveal variability between individuals, but they require careful interpretation and validation across populations and contexts.
+The distinction matters because biomarker research is trying to capture heterogeneity that age in years alone cannot explain.
 [2] [3]

 References